edjostenes/download_assets/README.md

 Starts the asset download process.

-* 'assetsUrls': A list of URLs representing each file to be downloaded.
+* *assetsUrls*: A list of URLs representing each file to be downloaded.
-* 'onProgress': Optional callback function that provides download progress information.
+* *onProgress*: Optional callback function that provides download progress information.
-* 'onCancel': Cancels the ongoing download.
+* *onCancel*: Cancels the ongoing download.

 ```
 await downloadAssetsController.startDownload(